top of page

 How effective is massage therapy?

-Massage therapy is increasingly being recommended as a non-pharmacological and safe intervention for many cancer-related side effects.
+Massage therapy is increasingly being recommended as a non-pharmacological and safe intervention for many cancer treatment-related side effects.